unicode-org/icu/docs/userguide/dev/codingguidelines.md

 Instead, the versions of the C and C++ standards we require now do define type `bool` and values `false` & `true`, and we and our users can use these values.

-As of ICU 68, we are not changing ICU4C API from `UBool` to `bool`.
+As of ICU 70, we are not changing ICU4C API from `UBool` to `bool`, except on equality operators (see above).
 Doing so in C API, or in structs that cross the library boundary, would break binary compatibility.
 Doing so only in other places in C++ could be confusingly inconsistent.